Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Introduction

-We showcase the framework in three domains.
-BlockWorld is a well-known planning domain with NP-hard complexity for optimal planning.
-Here, we demonstrate a multi-parameter action with a conditional dependency.
-Sokoban is a game requiring extensive planning.
-We show how to manipulate the game's objects on the macro level, with a low-level planner behind.
-SysAdmin is a graph-based planning domain, where we demonstrate our framework's capability to select multiple nodes at once.
-In all three domains, we show an impressive zero-shot generalization to different problem sizes.
-In BlockWorld, the agent trained only on five blocks can solve problems with 20 blocks with a 78\% success rate.
-In Sokoban, the agent trained in 10×10 problems with three boxes solves 89\% of random 15×15 problems with five boxes.
-In SysAdmin, the agent trained with 10 nodes generalizes almost perfectly to 160 nodes.
+We demonstrate different aspects of our framework in three distinct domains. \textbf{a)} BlockWorld is a well-known planning domain with NP-hard complexity for optimal planning.
+We use its formulation with a two-parameter \emph{move}$(x, y)$ action to demonstrate how to use multiple parameters with a conditional dependency.
+Moreover, we show that an agent trained with only five blocks can be seamlessly deployed in a problem with 20 blocks and solve it with a 78\% success rate. \textbf{b)} Sokoban is a game requiring extensive planning and we use it to show how to manipulate the game's objects on the macro level, while a low-level planner translates the macro actions to a number of environment steps.
+The agent trained in 10×10 problems with four boxes solves 89\% of random 15×15 problems with five boxes. \textbf{c)} SysAdmin is a graph-based planning domain.
+In its variation \emph{SysAdmin-M}, we demonstrate our framework's capability to independently select a set of nodes at once.
+The agent trained with ten nodes generalizes almost perfectly to 160 nodes and performs comparably to PROST planner \citep{keller2012prost}, using only a fraction of decision time.